 Surgery is the quickest, most effective treatment for bladder stones in dogs.
 It is recommended for dogs with numerous bladder stones.
 Emergency surgery is required if a dog can't urinate because of the stones.

-The surgical procedure is a cystotomy, in which a veterinarian opens the bladder and manually removes the stones.
-A urethrotomy (incision into the urethra) is needed to remove stones in the urethra.
+The surgical procedure is called a cystotomy.
+This is where a veterinarian opens the bladder and manually removes the stones.
+A urethrotomy (incision into the urethra) may be needed to remove stones in the urethra.
 Your veterinarian will typically try to flush or push any stones that are blocking the urethra back into the bladder.
 The stones that are removed are analyzed to identify their type.
 Dogs often recover within a few days.

-Surgery is not appropriate for older dogs or dogs with health conditions that make anesthesia risky.
+Surgery may not be appropriate for older dogs or dogs with health conditions that make anesthesia risky.

 Urohydropropulsion is a non-surgical treatment in which a catheter is passed into the bladder and the stones are flushed out and analyzed.
 Dogs are anesthetized or sedated for this procedure.
 The stones must be of a certain size for this procedure to be performed successfully.

 Dietary dissolution involves feeding a special diet that will slowly dissolve the stones.
 This is a good option for dogs with struvite stones.
 This is not suitable for all types of stones, but a diet change may be recommended in dogs that cannot undergo surgery.